AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 - :ada:`'Signed_Zeros` is an attribute that indicates whether the type uses a sign for zero values, so it can represent both -0.0 and 0.0.

-- :ada:`'Machine_Rounds` is an attribute that indicates whether rounding is used when the result of an operation is inexact.
+- :ada:`'Machine_Rounds` is an attribute that indicates whether rounding-to-nearest is used, rather than some other choice (such as rounding-toward-zero).

-- :ada:`Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` is raised when an operation with that type produces an overflow or divide-by-zero.
+- :ada:`Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` is (or is not) guaranteed to be raised when an operation with that type produces an overflow or divide-by-zero.

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Machine_Rounds_Overflows